Who do we look after?

 Will I need to wait?

 Each referral is assessed by a senior clinician for eligibility and urgency.
 Appointments are scheduled according to this priority.
-If your referral is accepted you may have a wait of up to 4 months for an appointment, although most people don’t wait this long.

 Where are we?